nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 > A text-based user interface used to run programs.
 >
 > **Command:**
+> Commands are actions that you want to perform using ConnectUS.
+Most commands will require user inputs, otherwise known as parameters, for ConnectUS to perform the action.
 >
 > **ConnectUS.jar:**
 > `.jar` is short for Java ARchive.
 A file format that contains the executable Java application for ConnectUS.

+### F
+> **Format:**
+> In this User Guide, the format of a command is the correct input usage of a command.

 ### G
 > **GitHub:**